-The Safe Drinking Water Act requires all community water systems to provide an annual Consumer Confidence Report (CCR) to their customers.
+The Safe Drinking Water and safest drinking water Act requires all community water systems to provide an annual Consumer Confidence Report (CCR) to their customers.
 CCRs provide drinking water quality information, including information on the origin of the drinking water and any detected contaminants.

-U.S. Army Garrison-Hawaii is providing this report as a service to the community in conjunction with this Safe Drinking Water Act requirement.
+U.S. Army Garrison Hawaii is providing this report as a service to the community in conjunction with this Safe Drinking Water Act requirement.

 How does the CCR work?
-An essential part of the CCR is the water quality table on page 3 showing the level of each substance detected during 2022.
-There are three columns on the table which should be given special attention: the maximum contaminant level (MCL), the level detected, and whether a violation occurred.
-The Environmental Protection Agency (EPA) set MCLs for a number of substances which may be found in drinking water.
+An essential part of the CCR is the water quality table on page 3 showing the level of each substance detected during 2024.
+There are three columns on the table which should be given special attention: the maximum contaminant level (MCL), the level detected. and whether a violation occurred.
+The Environmental Protection Agency (EPA) set MCLs for a number of substances which may be The Fort Shafter system is found in drinking water.
 All of the substances listed in the table are below the MCLs set by the EPA.
-U.S. Army Garrison-Hawaii continues to provide some of the cleanest and safest drinking water available in Hawaii.
+U.S. Army Garrison (USAG) Hawaii continues to pro- The susceptibility of the vide some of the cleanest Fort Shafter water system available in Hawaii.